 The Eclipse Integrated Computational Environment

-The Eclipse Integrated Computational Environment (ICE) will address the usability needs of the scientific and engineering community for the Big Four modeling and simulation activities.
-The focus of the ICE will be to develop an easily extended and reusable set of tools that can be used by developers to create rich user interfaces for their modeling and simulation products.
-Custom widgets and data structures with well-defined interfaces and high-coverage unit tests will be provided for plugin developers.
-Plugins based on the ICE tools will also be developed and released with the ICE for codes that the developers use and the community contributes to the extent that resources allow.
+The Eclipse Integrated Computational Environment (ICE) addresses the usability needs of the scientific and engineering community for the Big Four modeling and simulation activities.
+The focus of the ICE is to develop an easily extended and reusable set of tools that can be used by developers to create rich user interfaces for their modeling and simulation products.
+Custom widgets and data structures with well-defined interfaces and high-coverage unit tests are provided for plugin developers.
+Plugins based on the ICE tools are also developed and released with the ICE for codes that the developers use and the community contributes to the extent that resources allow.
 The idea is that the tools should be available for developers to do what they do and the deployment mechanism should be ready and waiting when they are finished.

 Each of the big four tasks presents unique challenges, but much of the capability required can be handled by extensions to the existing Eclipse tools.

 Creating models for scientific and engineering projects is a very difficult task that is, presently, very time consuming and hampered by the lack of an integrated tool chain.
 For example, consider the screenshot in Figure 1 of an input for a battery simulation configured using the code in the Initial Contribution.

 The activity depicted in Figure 1 appears to be straightforward.
 Some information is required to pick a case and some other information is required in a table.
 After that information is provided, some buttons can be clicked and an input file will be generated.
 This seems relatively simple when described as such and presented with an Eclipse Form, but on the backend it requires detailed knowledge about the input format and four simulation codes.
 It also requires dependency tracking and a little bit of math.
 Both the input format and the four simulation codes are relatively well known in the battery simulation community, but no tools exist for using them easily.